F-Karakaya/Embedded-AI-Optimization/README.md

 ---

-## ⚙️ Setup & Execution (Windows 10)
+## ⚙️ Setup & Execution

-While targeting edge hardware, this repo is fully developed and validated on Windows 10 using **Hardware Simulation**.
+While targeting edge hardware, this repo is fully developed and validated on Windows using **Hardware Simulation**.

 ### 1. Installation
 ```bash